larsoliverdam/nmit/_pages/PRJ70x.md

 ### Second Compulsory Session Semester 1, 2020
 We have the second compulsory seminar, Friday the 29th at 11 am – 1 pm in A308.
 Please be ready to make a micro presentation about your project and how it has developed and progressed.
 No slides, no formal stuff – just a couple of minutes of you talking and answering questions.

-### Job Seminar - non Compulsory Session Semester 1, 2020
+### Job Seminar - Non Compulsory Session Semester 1, 2020
 <small>May 14 2020</small>

 Camille from SANITI is conducting this seminar.
 The Zoom link will be in the General PRJ70x Channel.